 - “I specifically enjoyed the pharmacology experience, where we watched medications being prepared and administered in a hospital pharmacy.”

 - “Overall, the Honors program allowed us to enhance our classroom and clinical time with extra field experiences, research, and discussions.
 It was a beneficial and important experience at the University of Delaware for me.”

 – Elizabeth (Liz) McLean, Class of 2011

 The School of Nursing Honors Program builds on and reflects the UD Honors Program.
-The program values and promotes unique opportunities for the Honors students including increased depth of exploration of course content, working side-by-side with faculty on their research, experiencing clinical practice at more than one site for a course.
-In addition, the Honors students have initiated and been major contributors to service-learning endeavors.
+The program values and promotes unique opportunities for Honors students including increased depth of exploration of course content, working side-by-side with faculty on their research, and experiencing clinical practice at more than one site for a course.
+In addition, Honors students have initiated and been major contributors to service-learning activities.

 Our graduates are employed in a variety of health care settings including schools, hospital, occupational health, nurse managed health centers, federally qualified health centers, military treatment facilities, political arena, public health, and serving in a variety of roles, educator, researcher, and administrator.